IzzyLeech/Moto-Junkie/README.md

 ### Sign UP

-The Newsletter section will give user the opportunity to interracted with the website.
-The user can enter their detail to sign up for a weekly newsletter for the purpose of staying up to date with the content of the site.
+The Newsletter section will allow the user to interact with the website.
+The user can enter their detail to sign up for a weekly newsletter to stay up to date with the content of the site.

 ![Sign Up Form](wireframe/sign-up%20section.png)